Prospecting lays the foundation for success in the commercial real estate industry.

 You now have the strategies in place to consistently find target properties.
 Next, you need tools to help you build lists of property owners, allowing you to effectively prioritize and prep for outreach.

 Having a list of property owners and the ability to analyze their portfolios in-full helps you narrow down and prioritize those with the most potential value.

 The easiest way to research and build a targeted list of property owners is to use the results you’ve generated in your Reonomy property search.

 Reonomy List of Property Owners

-That list can be exported as a CSV file to be integrated with your existing database or CRM.
+That list can be exported as a CSV file and integrated with your existing database or CRM.

-To build a list of property owners with Reonomy, first, you may want to analyze the owner profiles of your target properties by visiting their individual property profile pages.
+Before you build a list of property owners with Reonomy, you may want to first analyze the owner profiles of your target properties.
+You can accomplish this task by visiting their individual property profile pages.